 Reflections on George Bailey make me think of theologian Karl Rahner’s idea of the “anonymous Christian.”

 Is it a coincidence that the catalyst to Uncle Billy’s forgetfulness is his goad to Potter?
 The pride at his nephew Harry’s heroism rubbed in Potter’s face?

 These are flawed people and yet the citizens of George’s Bedford Falls are mostly people of good will.
-Aside, of course, from Potter.
-Clarence’s wonderfull gift to George is an exqusititely painful descent into the depravity Pottertown.
+Clarence’s wonderful gift to George is an exqusititely painful descent into the depravity of “Potterstown.”
 Bedford Falls would never have existed had George not been born.

-There is one character who seems to exemplify virtue: Mary.
+And yet, there is one character who seems to personify virtue: Mary.
 Young Mary has a single focus: To marry George Bailey.
-Long before the cultural incursion of what Carrie Greiss terms, “toxic femiminity,” Mary personifies chastity, modesty, patience, humility, wholesomeness…and love.
+She radiates chastity, modesty, patience, humility, wholesomeness…and love.
 We see a helpmate in her, a woman dedicated to her husband and children.
-Quite literally, we watch her transform a broken down shell of rotting boards and planks into a vibrant light-filled home.
-Not one time do we hear a complaint from her lips.
+We watch as she transforms a broken down shell of rotting boards and planks into a vibrant light-filled home.
+Mary’s reply to Tommy asking if Daddy is in trouble?

 Is it just coincidence that her name is Mary?